Relativistic Langevin Equation derived from a particle-bath Lagrangian: Heat bath mode trajectories

-Specifically, we consider \(\mathbf{x} = x\) as an independent variable of the scalar function \(q(t, x)\), and attempt to solve~\cref{eq:N2-relat}, as if it were an ordinary differential equation in \(t\), while allowing \(x\) to vary.
-This allows for one extra degree of freedom, at no further cost, as the initial conditions \(q(t, x)\) along the line \(x=0\) can be inferred from the correspondence principle~\footnote{We essentially do the same in the Galilean case, where the \(\mathbf{x}\) dependence decouples from the \(t\) dependence, thus lending credibility to initial conditions that are the same along the boundary.}.
-This extra freedom allows one to attain a generic mathematical form of the solution, which comes with two integration constants (with respect to time), \(C_{1}(\mathbf{x}) \) and \(C_{2}(\mathbf{x})\).
-These we eliminate by inferring the initial conditions from the Galilean problem, as explained in detail below.
+We consider \(\mathbf{x} = x\) as an independent variable of the scalar function \(q(t, x)\), and attempt to solve~\cref{eq:N2-relat}, as if it were an ordinary differential equation in \(t\), allowing \(x\) to vary.
+This allows for one extra degree of freedom, which permits approximating the solution in terms of elliptical functions.
+This solution, though cumbersome, contains two integration constants, whose roles are closely related to the roles of \(\bar{\omega}\) and \(\bar{\xi}\) in \cref{eq:bath-motion-relat}.
+Firstly, the generic form of the Mathematica-generated quasi-analytical solution reads as